The fine print

 At this time, only Standard timed and exit pop-ups are available from page-specific drop-downs.
 You can publish Drag & Drop pop-ups following our guide here: Publishing your pop-ups.

 Frequently asked questions

-Leadboxes on mobile automatically open in a new page in order to support the widest variety of mobile devices possible—so you don’t miss out on opt-ins from visitors using older devices.
+Pop-ups on mobile automatically open in a new page in order to support the widest variety of mobile devices possible—so you don’t miss out on opt-ins from visitors using older devices.

 Please let us know if you have additional questions.

-You can always file a support ticket if you have additional questions by clicking the Support button in your dashboard shown here or clicking here to file a support ticket.
+You can always file a support ticket if you have additional questions by clicking the ? support button at the top-right corner of your account dashboard or by clicking here to file a support ticket.